Unicity/Chimera/classes/Unicity/VLD/README.md

 ## Statements

 There are 9 types of statements: `do`, `eval`, `install`, `include`, `is`, `not`, `run`, `select`, and `set`.
 They are broken into two groups: simple statements and complex statements.
+The syntax convention for statements in VLD was adapted from Prolog.

 ### Simple Statements